Why Sellers Are Feeling Pressure in the Southern Oregon Real Estate Market

 One simple rule for sellers: make your home either a diamond or a deal.
 A diamond is move-in ready and priced to reflect that quality.
 A deal is priced low enough that buyers accept imperfections because the math works.
 Anything in between creates buyer uncertainty, and buyer uncertainty equals perceived expense and longer negotiations.

-Days on Market: What the Numbers Actually Mean
+Days on Market in Southern Oregon: What the Numbers Really Mean

 Days on market in Jackson and Josephine counties remain around the mid-30s.
 This isn’t a sign of mass stagnation.
 Instead, buyers are more selective.
 Well-priced, well-presented homes sell quickly — the diamonds and deals.
 Homes that miss that mark linger, and that gap is where market tension lives.